rofsdahl/cabin-control/README.md

 # Configuration

 ## Configuration file
-Use the file `config.h.template` to create a configuration file `config.h` and insert:
+Use the file `config.h.sample` to create a configuration file `config.h` and insert:
 * WiFi connection properties
 * Google Apps Script ID (see below)
 * Temperature sensors:
   * name (Name of sensor, e.g "Livingroom" or "Outside")
   * address (8 bytes) (can be read using the utility menu system)
+    * Tip!
+Addresses of connected sensors will be printed to serial output - use Serial Monitor at 115000 baud
   * temp (only used internally, set it to 0)
 * Nexa switches:
   * name (Name of unit/room/area, e.g. "Livingroom")